Departamento-de-Engenharia-Informatica/devops-23-24-JPE-1231831/CA2/Part1/README.md

 <p></p>

 ## Introduction
-In the DevOps class we were challenged to work with Git.
+In the DevOps class we were challenged to work with Gradle.
+This repository is the result of the work developed in the context of the second assignment of the class.
+The repository is organized as follows:

 <p></p>